Purpose of this Manual

 Users should not override the default CSS directly, either in the HTML view of a content area, or by including links to overriding custom stylesheets.

-Site editors are permitted to use Marshall University logos in presentation of content on their pages.
-Approved logos are available for download at http://www.marshall.edu/webguide/tutorials-and-resources/.
+Site editors are permitted to use Marshall University logos on pages and posts in presentation of content on their pages.

 When using university logos, individual units are not permitted to modify the logos in any way unless they have previously, explicitly been granted permission by University Communications.